okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 **Learning outcome**

-Understand the requirements necessary to submit your integration using the [OIN Manager](https://oinmanager.okta.com).
+Understand the requirements necessary to submit your integration using the [OIN Wizard](/docs/guides/submit-oin-app/) or the [OIN Manager](https://oinmanager.okta.com).

 **What you need**

-A built and tested OIN integration that's ready for Okta verification
+A built and tested app integration that's ready for Okta verification

 ---

 ## Overview

-Before using the [OIN Manager](https://oinmanager.okta.com)&nbsp;to submit your OIN integration, you need to prepare for the artifacts requested during the submission process.
+Before using the [OIN Wizard](/docs/guides/submit-oin-app/) or the [OIN Manager](https://oinmanager.okta.com)&nbsp;to submit your OIN integration, you need to prepare for the artifacts requested during the submission process.
 Review the following submission artifact guidelines:

 * [Logo](#logo-guidelines)
 * [App description](#app-description-guidelines)